Valley Fever (Coccidioidomycosis)

 And, Never, Ever, leave a pet in the car, during any part of the year!
 It’s dangerous to the pet and against the law!

-Colorado River Toads
+Arizona River Toads

 These toads come out of their deep underground burrows during the summer rains and monsoon season.
 You can hear their characteristic barking croaks at night.
 They have easy to see uniformly arranged small red bumps on their backs.
 These are the poison glands.
 If your pet licks or “mouths” a toad, the toxin from the skin glands will cause heavy, slimy salivation.
 Most pets will paw at their faces.
 If not treated immediately, the toxin can cause seizures, hyperthermia and death.
 Call us right away for immediate first aid advice!